This post may contain affiliate links. Please read my affiliate policy for more information.

 Don’t think their services are limited to people with disabilities.
 The Easter Seals contact I spoke to in Michigan said their services would be a good fit for widows and children who lost a parent.

-If you’re having trouble finding suitable grief support and/or therapy options, contact your local Easter Seals to learn about all of the services and resources available to you regardless of ability to pay or insurance status.
+If you’re having trouble finding suitable grief support and/or therapy options, contact your local Easter Seals.
+They’ll help you learn about all of the services and resources available to you.
+They can help you regardless of ability to pay or insurance status.

 Many schools partner with local youth assistance groups to provide confidential, short-term, family-centered counseling and referral services for young people and their families.

 To list, services typically offered by youth assistance groups include improving communication between parents and their children, understanding child development, and enhancing parenting skills.
 The referral services from a licensed social worker can help you figure out what program is best for your family.